Huckiel7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that reverses a stringtask 5
+Write a function that prints every other character of a string, starting with the first character, followed by a new line, task 6